Shahadat91/BD-Tools-Solution-Client/README.md

 * This website is about a tools manufacturer website.
 * It has 8 section on home page.
 * Some items display on home page.
-* All items are on manage items page.
+* Customer can give review on review page.
 * Anyone can buy tools by clicking buy now button.